 If you’re looking to save money, bringing in some of your own food to DisneyWorld is a great way to do it!
-We eat breakfast in our hotel or rental house, bring in a picnic lunch/snacks and eat at a quick service for dinner.
+We eat breakfast in our hotel, bring in a picnic lunch/snacks and eat at a quick service for dinner.
 You can find out more about bringing outside food into the parks here.

 Disney parks are very open to allowing you to bring in food and beverages.
 There are really only a few things that are not allowed inside.
 You can find the list of what’s allowed in the Disney parks here.